 The sea here is protected within the bay, and it’s actually suitable for swimming once you get passed the wave breaking point.

 The place is excellent for snorkelling, and you can hire a mask and flippers and even a towel.
 There are also organised snorkelling boat tours that leave from here.

 Tip: Bring your water shoes as there are lots of sharp rocks and broken coral in the water.

 You can also visit Nusa Penida on a day tour with hotel transfers, speed boat and guide included.

 Best hotels on Nusa Penida

-Le Royale Villas are situated in between Crystal Bay and Toya Pakeh.
+Le Royale Villas are situated between Crystal Bay and Toya Pakeh.
 This property looks like a perfect Instagram photo!
-It offers an open living concept in a wooden villa with a large terrace to soak on the epic sunset views.
+It offers an open living concept in a wooden villa with a large terrace to soak in the epic sunset views.
 It’s got a hot tub and a private pool, a big-screen movie in the communal area, and offers a free BBQ service.